The Australian Hobby lives across mainland Australia and is sometimes, although rarely, spotted in Tasmania.

 The colour of the Australian Hobby's feathers varies across Australia depending on their age, sex and the humidity.
 Generally a hobby has grey wings and back,and a brown stomach.
 When the humidity goes up, their feathers will darken and their grey wings can appear black.

-Don’t laugh too much as these little birds are actually very serious, skilled hunters of the sky.
-They are one of the fastest, most agile birds of prey.
+They are skilled hunters and one of the fastest, most agile birds of prey.
 Hobbies are found across the world but this particular buddy is only found in Australia and occasionally Indonesia and New Guinea.

-The Australian Hobby has another name, Little Falcon, because it looks a lot like the Peregrine Falcon only smaller.
+The Australian Hobby is also known as the Little Falcon because it looks a lot like a smaller version of the Peregrine Falcon.
 The Peregrine Falcon is well-known as it lives on most continents and also holds the record as the fastest animal in the world.
 But the Australian Hobby certainly gives the Peregrine a run for its money when it comes to speed and mid-air acrobatics.

-No matter where you live, you’ll have a good chance of seeing this little bird at the moment as it is found all over Australia including around towns and cities.
-The Hobby is currently looking for a place to nest so you will see mum and dad spending more time flying low while they search for somewhere to settle down and start their families.
+No matter where you live, you'll have a good chance of seeing this little bird as it is found all over Australia including around towns and cities.
+You will see Hobby mating pairs spending more time flying low while they search for a nesting site.

-There is an impressive trick that the Australian Hobby can perform, called ‘hawking’.
+There is an impressive trick that the Australian Hobby can perform, called 'hawking'.
 Hawking involves the capture of prey mid-air.
-The Australian Hobby not only catches their prey in the air but they will often be seen eating while still flying — an impressive talent.
+The Australian Hobby not only catches their prey in the air but they will often be seen eating while still flying.